johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2019-01-05-github-actions-and-yarn.md

 ---
-title: "GitHub Actions and Yarn"
+title: 'GitHub Actions and Yarn'
 authors: johnnyreilly
 tags: [docker, yarn, GitHub Actions]
 hide_table_of_contents: false
 ---

 I'd been meaning to automate the npm publishing of [`ts-loader`](https://github.com/TypeStrong/ts-loader) for the longest time.
 I had attempted to use Travis to do this in the same way as [`fork-ts-checker-webpack-plugin`](https://github.com/Realytics/fork-ts-checker-webpack-plugin).
 Alas using secure environment variables in Travis has unfortunate implications for ts-loader's test pack.

 Be not afeard.
 I've heard there's a new shiny thing from GitHub that I could use instead...
 It's a sign; I must use it!